 What we eat, and how much, is important not just for weight loss but for good health.
+If you’re looking to lose weight (or maintain your current weight), what you eat is just as important as how much you walk.
 Learning to understand portion sizes and how much of various foods you should eat can go a long way to helping you to stay healthy and fit.

 What’s an actual portion?

 In restaurants, you’re often served huge plates with massive amounts of food.
 This can cause people to misunderstand what an actual “serving” ought to be.
 To understand how much food is in a proper “serving,” you can start by using a food scale or measuring cup and comparing it to food resources like the USDA nutrition database or a food-tracking app like MyFitnessPal (which can be synced to Pacer!).
 It might sound strange, but give it a try!
 You’ll be surprised what one serving of many of your favorite foods actually looks like!

 Once you feel you have a good understanding of what should be on your plate, you can begin to eyeball the portions using your hand or the relative size of other objects.
 For instance, your closed fist represents the size of about one cup, which could be a portion of soup or raw vegetables.
 Your palm, or a deck of cards, is roughly equivalent to 3-4 ounces of meat or fish.

 This doesn’t mean you can’t enjoy restaurant meals or the occasional treat.
 Once you’re armed with the information you need, you can make better choices.
 If your restaurant meal is way bigger than it needs to be, you can always take a portion home to eat later.
 It’s like getting 2 meals for the price of one!